US Intelligence Agencies Tried To Bribe Our Developers To Weaken Encryption, Says Telegram Founder

 - That the government is watching and using unethical methods, and that an app like the one you offer is needed

-- Competitors may have been bribed too, and if they aren't s
+- Competitors may have been bribed too, and if they aren't saying anything, they may have fallen for it

+Considering the flaws of Telegram, this may be just an attempt to make it feel more secure than it really is.